Current Grant Period

 Providing support for collaborative research between undergraduate students and faculty members is best accomplished through approaches that blur the distinction between research and teaching.
 Such approaches should maximize faculty participation and enhance the learning experience of students.

-The Undergraduate Research Associates Program is administered by the USC Office of Undergraduate Programs.
+The Undergraduate Research Associates Program is administered by the USC Office of Academic Programs.
 The goal of this program is to provide resources that enable faculty to integrate undergraduates into their scholarly and professional activities.

 Faculty engaged in research with undergraduate students are invited to submit proposals to the Office of Undergraduate Education for additional funding by Tuesday, February 20, 2024.
 The funding period covered by this Call for Proposals is July 2024 through June 2025.
 Student stipends will be disbursed by the Office of Academic Programs, and all stipend requests must be submitted by the end of the Spring 2025 semester.
 Students are encouraged to apply for multiple sources of funding (e.g. URAP, SOAR, SURF) but can only receive funding from one source in a given term.